sglavoie/sglavoie.github.io/content/learnings/0042_book_summary_learning_go_idiomatic_approach_real_world_go_programming.md

 // z is now [30 40 70], length 3, capacity 3
 ```

-One way to avoid this issue is to use *full slice expressions- to indicate the capacity of the subslices:
+One way to avoid this issue is to use *full slice expressions* to indicate the capacity of the sub-slices:

 ```{.go}
 x := make([]int, 0, 5)